ACl365/england-environmental-justice-analysis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: "[FEATURE] - Short description of the feature"
+title: "[FEAT] "
 labels: enhancement
 assignees: ''